-Fresh spinach recipes are rich in magnesium, water soluble fibre and phytosterols and much more; to get maximum absorption of the carotenoids like lutein and zeaxanthin enjoy it with some fat.
+Fresh spinach recipes are rich in magnesium, water-soluble fibre and phytosterols and much more; to get maximum absorption of the carotenoids like lutein and zeaxanthin enjoy it with some fat.

-Without betaine, rich in spinach, beets and 100% whole wheat there is a serious break in the so-called methionine cycle, resulting in the build up of toxic homocysteine, particularly in the liver; that spells a host of diseases.
+Without betaine, rich in spinach, beets and 100% wholewheat, there is a serious break in the so-called methionine cycle, resulting in the build up of toxic homocysteine, particularly in the liver; that spells a host of diseases.

 Did you spot the frog?

-Oops, I left out the potato, but fortunately we had some mash left over from last night.
+Oops, I left out the potato, but fortunately we had some mash left over from last-night.

-Lutein is a phytochemical found in very high concentration in the macula of the eye; a deficiency has caused five million Americans to go blind needlessly in their dotage.
+Lutein is a phytochemical found in very high concentration in the macula of the eye; a deficiency has caused five-million Americans to go blind needlessly in their dotage.
 Fresh spinach recipes enjoyed several times a week would have saved the day.

 I went to the optician yesterday for a new prescription of reading glasses.
 In passing I asked him what nutrition was particularly good for the eyes?
 Spinach and broccoli, said he.
-When I go to collect my spectacles I must remember to ask him why those two veggies in particular.
+When I go to collect my spectacles I thought I must remember to ask him why those two veggies in particular.

 On my return, he told me to read further about a carotene called lutein; well it so happens that together with zeaxanthin they are two very important phytochemicals found in high concentration in the macula of the eye.
 That's the part responsible for fine vision and colour.
-They give protection against high energy light reaching the retina.
+They give protection against high-energy light reaching the retina.

 A deficiency causes macular degeneration and cataracts.
 He taught me something important and I in return must remind him that kale is even richer in lutein.

-And now let's look at creamed spinach recipes.
+And now let's look at creamed-spinach recipes.

 Now, depending on your blood cholesterol, you can add a dollop